laluka-osk/skillarch/readme.md

 - Chrome extensions are not installed by default.
 Have a look to [/config/chrome-extensions.lst](/config/chrome-extensions.lst)

 ### VM & VirtualBox Stuff

+> I've had tons of issues with VirtualBox laterly, and things worked PERFECTLY on Gnome Boxes (from `qemu-full` and `gnome-extra`), I strongly suggest using it instead, see the install guide above.

 - The `ska-vbox-install-guestutils` alias will auto-install `virtualbox-guest-utils`
 - In `VirtualBox`, when i3 starts it will run `VBoxClient-all` for clipboard & goodies